 Tax evasion or fraud is a criminal offence, punishable under the law.
-In fairness to the majority of people who meet their obligations, and to ensure that public confidence is maintained in the tax system, we are strongly committed to deterring, detecting and dealing with tax evasion and fraud.
-Our investigation programme swiftly and effectively detects and corrects such behaviour.
+In fairness to the majority of people who meet their obligations, and to maintain public confidence in the tax system, we are strongly committed to deal with tax evasion and fraud.
+Our investigation function swiftly and effectively detects and corrects such behaviour.

 We deal with tax evasion and fraud by:

 - gathering and analyzing intelligence on risks and threats to the tax system

 - investigating suspected cases with a view to prosecution